David Avis avis@cs.mcgill.ca http://cgm.cs.mcgill.ca/~avis

 Compute the projection of a polyhedron given by its H-representation onto a selected set of coordinates.

-This function is invoked by one of these options included at the end of the input file.pr
+This function is invoked by either the clone fel of lrs, or by lrs itself if these options are included at the end of the input file.

 project k i1 i2 ... ik // project onto coordinates k i1 i2 ... ik